 Voilà!
-All the appropriate cells have been set to calculate the percentage for every student once you have entered a set of scores for each student.
-Right now, remember, you have the "Div by 0 error" message in each cell because you are telling Excel to divide by zero.
-As you know, this problem will be overcome when you enter an actual set of maximum scores into row 10.
+The formula in cell L14 has been copied into the 9 cells below it and all the appropriate cells (L14 to L23) have been set to calculate the percentage for every student once you have entered a set of scores for each student.

+For now, remember, you have the "Divide by 0 error" message in each cell because you are telling Excel to divide by zero.
+As you know, this problem will be resolved when you enter an actual set of maximum scores into row 10.